James-S-Santangelo/paper-rcourse/paper.md

 6-12),  and reproducible science (Lectures 13-15).
 The following is a brief description of learning objectives of the lectures based on independent modules:
 - Introductory R:
-  - The first lecture starts with giving students an overview of the capabilities of R such as more efficient quantitative analysis of data compared to manual handling of spreadsheets, programming in R, and integrating analyses with generating reports using R Notebook (markdown syntax).
+  - **Lecture 1** starts with giving students an overview of the capabilities of R such as more efficient quantitative analysis of data compared to manual handling of spreadsheets, programming in R, and integrating analyses with generating reports using R Notebook (markdown syntax).
-  - Second lecture introduces fundamental elements in programming with R such as vectors, data frames, basic operations and use of functions.
+  - **Lecture 2** introduces fundamental elements in programming with R such as vectors, data frames, basic operations and use of functions.
-  - The third lecture introduces the concept of exploratory analysis of datasets with a focus on using `dplyr` [@dplyr] package.
+  - **Lecture 3** introduces the concept of exploratory analysis of datasets with a focus on using `dplyr` [@dplyr] package.
-  - The objective for lecture four is to learn the advantage  of using summary statistics and data visualization using `tidyverse` [@tidyverse] packages.
+  - **Lecture 4** objective is to learn the advantage  of using summary statistics and data visualization using `tidyverse` [@tidyverse] packages.
-  - Lecture five builds on tidy data topic to learn transforming datasets to appropriate formats for different scientific questions and for reproducing existing figures.
+  - **Lecture 5** builds on tidy data topic to learn transforming datasets to appropriate formats for different scientific questions and for reproducing existing figures.
 - Exploratory data analysis and statistical models:
-  - Lecture six focuses on approaches for cleaning up and preprocessing of raw data.
+  - **Lecture 6** focuses on approaches for cleaning up and preprocessing of raw data.
-  - Lecture seven introduces basic descriptive and inferential statistical techniques such as linear models.
+  - **Lecture 7** introduces basic descriptive and inferential statistical techniques such as linear models.
-  - Lecture eight focuses on linear mixed effects models to analyze the fixed and random effects in nested exploratory data.
+  - **Lecture 8** focuses on linear mixed effects models to analyze the fixed and random effects in nested exploratory data.
-  - Lecture nine
-introduces randomization tests and teaches simulating datasets and applying such tests on simulated and read data.
+  - **Lecture 9** introduces randomization tests and teaches simulating datasets and applying such tests on simulated and read data.
-  - Lecture ten's objective is to learn multivariate statistics with a focus on principle component analysis and multivariate analysis of variance.
+  - **Lecture 10** objective is to learn multivariate statistics with a focus on principle component analysis and multivariate analysis of variance.
 - Numerical modeling:
-  - Lecture eleven introduces model selection approach, its benefits over traditional
+  - **Lecture 11** introduces model selection approach, its benefits over traditional
 inferential statistics, and model selection criteria such as Akaike's  Information Criterion.
-  - Lecture twelve is to learn population models and using differential equations to analyze system dynamics.
+  - **Lecture 12** objective is to learn population models and using differential equations to analyze system dynamics.
 - Reproducible science:
-  - Lecture thirteen focuses on time series data and fitting numerical models to such datasets.
+  - **Lecture 13** focuses on time series data and fitting numerical models to such datasets.
-  - Lecture fourteen introduces the scientific method and integrating scientific approaches with group dynamics and in assigning roles and tasks.
+  - **Lecture 14** introduces the scientific method and integrating scientific approaches with group dynamics and in assigning roles and tasks.
 In this lecture students form groups for the final course project.
-  - Lecture fifteen focuses on reproducible and collaborative research tools such as Git version control and the Github platform.
+  - **Lecture 15** focuses on reproducible and collaborative research tools such as Git version control and the Github platform.
 Each group works within a GitHub repository and the team members learn the basics of documenting the progress of the project and collaborating using these tools.
-  - Lecture sixteen finishes the course with the topic of reproducibility.
+  - **Lecture 16** finishes the course with the topic of reproducibility.
 We learn the barriers, and the beneficial approaches such as the use of metadata and generating comprehensive manuscript in R-markdown.